-I call this Wild-Style because I quite often make this outdoors, as it tastes even better grilled on a BBQ.
+I call this Wild-Style because I quite often make this outdoors, as it tastes even better grilled BBQ-style.

 Please note this method is an easy way to cook indoors at home, but I use my smoker outside all year round for EVEN better results.
+Smoking meat on a smoker outdoors is an entirely different method...
 Recipe in a future book ;-)

 Homemade BBQ Rub: